O-X-L/ansible-webui/docs/source/usage/jobs.rst

 Metadata
 ********

-AW will pass some meta-data about it's execution-context to Ansible:
+AW will pass some meta-data about it's execution-context to Ansible via environmental-variables:

 * :code:`AW_OWNER_USER` => Username of the job owner
 * :code:`AW_OWNER_EMAIL` => E-Mail Address of the job owner